Josefina Senese

 Welcome!
 I am a 5th-year PhD student in Educational Policy Studies at Boston University Wheelock College of Education and Human Development.
 Go Terriers!

-Before joining BU Wheelock, I served as a research consultant for the Institute for Educational Initiatives at the University of Notre Dame.
-I also worked in Washington, DC, for the Office of Learning and Impact at the Inter-American Foundation and The Trust for the Americas at the Organization of American States.
+Prior to joining BU Wheelock, I worked in Washington, DC, with the Office of Learning and Impact at the Inter-American Foundation and with The Trust for the Americas at the Organization of American States.